Tell me about yourself--why are you a wedding photographer?

 Who is your ideal client?

 I work best with people who are excited to get married and want timeless, authentic photos to remember their wedding day over a lifetime.
-My clients aren't necessarily concerned with planning the "perfect day" or having the most unique wedding favors.
+My clients aren't necessarily concerned with planning the "perfect day".
 They value their relationships with family and friends and want everyone to enjoy their wedding day with them.

 What are your rates and how do I book you?